 All of the College's direct property investment portfolio is held outside the Consolidated Trust Fund.
-With the exception of one investment in a property fund, all of the College's properties are held directly.

 The College is highly dependent on returns from its investment portfolio to fund its charitable purposes and the College recognises the importance of optimising the returns from its investment portfolio.
-The College has carried out a review of its asset allocation and a strategic review of its property portfolio with a view to enhancing both the diversification of the portfolio and risk-adjusted returns.
+The College monitors its asset allocation with a view to optimising both the diversification of the portfolio and risk-adjusted returns.